 With login details, our team will also include a set of instructions for recommended best practices connecting to your server.
 Depending on how you plan to use the server, the instructions may not fully apply to you so read carefully.

-For most users, an operating system-specific remote desktop client like Screen Sharing or Remote Management built into most Mac’s, Apple Remote Desktop, Windows Remote Desktop Connection.
+For most users, an operating system-specific remote desktop client like Screen Sharing or Remote Management built into most Mac’s, Apple Remote Desktop.
 Third party alternatives are also available including basic VNC-centric tools like RealVNC, TightVNC, UltraVNC plus several other advanced tools like TeamViewer and Splashtop.
 Be aware that while many third party clients offer free versions of their tools, some features may be blocked for users without a paid license.
 Advanced users looking for simple shell access can use SSH via their preferred client to access the device and get right to work.

 Are there any changes I need to make immediately?